About the project

 We intend to follow these adults up multiple times throughout 2020 and 2021 using a variety of different methods to develop a full, comprehensive picture of how adults are adjusting and adapting their lives in order to find a new normal way of living.
-We have already conducted our first four follow-up surveys in April 2020 (Wave 2), July/August 2020 (Wave 3), November/December 2020 (Wave 4), March/April 2021 (Wave 5) and August/September 2021 (Wave 6), and Wave 7 (November/December 2021).
-Our Wave 8 survey was launched in November 2021, more than one and a half years after the first national lockdown in the UK.
+We have already conducted our first four follow-up surveys in April 2020 (Wave 2), July/August 2020 (Wave 3), November/December 2020 (Wave 4), March/April 2021 (Wave 5), August/September 2021 (Wave 6), and Wave 7 (November/December 2021).
+Our Wave 8 survey was launched in May 2022, more than two years after the first national lockdown in the UK.

 There are several additional strands to the C19PRC Study: